-According to a 2015 study published in the Scandinavian Journal of Medicine and Science looking into the effect of the TT position had on muscle activation and crank torque, found that dropping the torso angle caused the gluteus maximus to contract significantly later in the pedal stroke, and for a shorter duration, leading to a 2-3-per cent reduction of power output.
+According to a 2015 study published in the Scandinavian Journal of Medicine and Science which looked into the effect that the TT position had on muscle activation and crank torque, researchers found that dropping the torso angle caused the gluteus maximus to contract significantly later in the pedal stroke, and for a shorter duration, leading to a 2-3-per cent reduction of power output.
 So when you're riding in the aero bars, the biggest muscle in your body is contributing less, while other muscle groups are also working harder.

-"You're using a whole bunch of other muscles that are still drawing on your cardiovascular system, just to hold yourself in the time trial position," Haakonssen notes.
-"You're probably activating your core a little bit more to try and stop yourself from moving around and your body is probably more engaged from being in a less efficient position.
-You also might be working on shrugging or keeping your head down, activating all these additional little muscles that are going to draw on your cardiovascular system for energy, and oxygenated blood."
+"You're using a whole bunch of other muscles that are still drawing on your cardiovascular system, just to hold yourself in the time trial position," Haakonssen adds.
+"You're probably activating your core a little bit more to try and stop yourself from moving around, and your body is probably more engaged from being in a less efficient position.
+You also might be working on shrugging or keeping your head down, activating all these additional little muscles that are going to draw on your cardiovascular system for energy and oxygenated blood."

 Bigham does note that even he sees about a 10-watt difference in the power he can produce in either position.